121593/wintr-amazon-scraper/README.md

 Where options are passed directly to Wintr ([details here](https://github.com/121593/wintr#options))

 ### Scraping
-Four methods are available for now :
+Four methods are available for now.
+Options such as the ones use for instantiation can be passed, overriding defaults.

-- `getByProductId(id, options)` which returns parsed product information
+- `getByProductId(id, wintrOptions)` returns parsed product information

-- `getByQuery(searchTerm, options, rh)` which returns items found when asking for `searchTerm`.
-Can be narrow to a category using `rh` Amazon param
+- `getByQuery(searchTerm, wintrOptions, rh)` returns items found when asking for `searchTerm`.
+Can be narrowed down to a category using `rh` Amazon param

-- `getByNodeId(id, options)` which returns items found in "Node" page
+- `getByNodeId(id, wintrOptions)` returns items found in "Node" page

-- `getBestSellersByNodeSlug(nodeSlug, options)` which returns items found in "Category BestSellers" page formatted as
+- `getBestSellersByNodeSlug(nodeSlug, wintrOptions)` returns items found in "Category BestSellers" page

 When the result is split in various pages, a link for the next page is returned with the data